wangxpert/back-end-interview/README.md

 ## Expectations:

-1. Use any language/framework you enjoy
+1. Using Python (preferred) or Javascript with framework(s) you enjoy
 2. Feel free to be creative, but the result NEED NOT BE COMPLEX or excessively time-consuming
 3. We will review your work together during the in-person interview
-4. Send a link to the source, a repository URL or a zip file of your project on or before the morning your back-end interview day
+4. Send a link to the source, a repository URL or a zip file of your project the day before your interview day

 ## Exercise: